 Updated: 1/24/2014; Authored By Staff Writer; Content ©www.InsectIdentification.org

 Millipedes live in the dark, moist places of the earth, searching for food and hiding from view.

 Millipedes differ from centipedes in that their legs are paired in each body segment (except for the first three).
 Centipedes have only one leg per body segment.
 Millipedes come in a variety of colors.
 Some have flatter bodies, while others are very tubular.
-Certain species are toxic.
+Certain species are even toxic.
 Most coil up when threatened to protect their legs.
 They have tiny holes, called spiracles, on the sides of their body that allow them to breathe moist air.